Get the newsletter.

 Enjoy these très delicieux recipes for Bastille Day, or any time you need a little French cooking inspiration.

-A classic French fruit tart with a buttery shortbread crust, vanilla pastry cream custard, and heaps of mixed fresh fruit, like berries.
-A chic and special dessert.
+This French-style fresh fruit tart recipe combines a buttery shortbread crust, vanilla pastry cream custard, and heaps of mixed fresh fruit into a chic and special dessert perfect for special celebrations all year round, especially in summer when so much fruit is at its peak.

 Prep Time30 minutes